bretth/woven/docs/commands.rst

     ROLEDEFS = {'staging':['user@192.168.188.10'], 'production':['user@host1.example.com', user@host2.example.com]}

-You would then use the role in place of the hoststring e.g. ``python manage.py deploy staging``
+You would then use the role in place of the hoststring e.g. ``woven-admin.py deploy staging``

 startproject
 ------------